felimomo/Walleye-Revised-Paper/fisheries.md

 $$
 with an age at half-vulnerability $a_{hv}=5$ (see @cahill2022unveiling for more details).
 All biomass quantities in this paper, including $SSB_t$, are in units of $\text{kg} \cdot \text{ha}^{-1}$.
-The parameters $\alpha$ and $\beta$ describe the juvenile survival as a function of $SSB_t$.

 Large recruitment events are rare in any one fishery, however their occurrence happens at a rate much higher than would be predicted by the log-normal distribution alone [@cahill2022unveiling].
 Our model for $r_t$ is a minimalistic description of this dynamic which has explicit control over the rate of large recruitment events.
-One can qualitatively see concordance between the biomass observation time-series obtained using our model for $r_t$ (see, e.g., {ref}`fig:eps-um1`) and patterns found in the literature (for example, see Fig. 9 in @cahill2022unveiling, although that figure is in units of numbers of fish, rather than biomass, observed in surveys).
+One can qualitatively see concordance between the biomass observation time-series obtained using our model for $r_t$ (see, e.g., {ref}`fig:eps-um1`) and patterns found in the literature (for example, see Fig. 9 in @cahill2022unveiling).

-Simulations were run for 1000 time-steps in an attempt to capture the long-term effects of HCRs on population dynamics and performance criteria.
+Simulations were run for 1000 years in an attempt to capture the long-term effects of HCRs on population dynamics and performance criteria.
-Specifically, the expected number of large recruitment years (i.e. ‘‘successful’’ Bernoulli trials for $r_t$) over a period of 1000 time-steps is 25, which was judged to be high enough to capture the dynamics arising from a particular HCR.
+Specifically, the expected number of large recruitment years (i.e. ‘‘successful’’ Bernoulli trials for $r_t$) over a period of 1000 time-steps was 25, which was judged to be high enough to capture the dynamics arising from a particular HCR.
-Using nomenclature from the RL literature, we also refer to these 1000 time-step simulations as *episodes*.
+Using nomenclature from the RL literature, we also refer to these 1000 year simulations as *episodes*.

 ## Observations